villematti/vscode-rjsx/client/README.md

 * run gradle customBuild in rjsxlanguageserver folder
 * make sure myinternet server is running
 * open file what has rjsx extension OR select is as language from bottom right corner

+# What's new 0.027
+- Hovering over a component will show up some documentation, is available
+- SomeComponent.SomePartOfIt <--- WORKS!
+- SomePartOfId <--- DOES NOT YET WORK!